 Of course, the countdown to Election Day is a very long and arduous one.

 First those deciding to run or “throw their hat into the ring” must first meet the qualifications for president.
-These candidates are winnowed by the primaries, where voters choose candidates will represent their party ticket.
+These candidates are winnowed by the primaries, where voters choose candidates who will represent their party ticket.
 The candidate chosen by the party picks a vice presidential running mate.

 Millions of dollars are spent on party conventions, campaign advertising, and other necessities in order to help the candidate define himself and make his views known.